mrhota/rust/src/doc/guide.md

 }
 ```

-Even though Rust functions can only return one value, a tuple _is_ one value,
+A tuple _is_ a single value, but it happens to contain one or more other
-that happens to be made up of two.
-You can also see in this example how you
+values.
+You can also see in this example how you can destructure a pattern
-can destructure a pattern returned by a function, as well.
+returned by a function, as well.

-Tuples are a very simple data structure, and so are not often what you want.
+Tuples are a simple data structure, so they are not frequently useful.
+Structs,
-Let's move on to their bigger sibling, structs.
+on the other hand, allow for more flexible abstractions.

 ## Structs

-A struct is another form of a 'record type,' just like a tuple.
-There's a
+Structs give each element that they contain a name, where a tuple's elements are
-difference: structs give each element that they contain a name, called a
+unnamed and positional.
+An element of a struct is called a 'field' or a
-'field' or a 'member.'
-Check it out:
+'member.'
+Here's a simple example with two fields, `x` and `y`:

 ```rust
 struct Point {